StefanUAIC/Probabilities-and-Statistics/README.md

 # Probabilities-and-Statistics

-Homework for the Probabilities and Statistics Course taken in the 2nd semester at UAIC CS University
+Homework for the Probabilities and Statistics Course taken in the 2nd semester at University of CS "Alexandru Ioan Cuza"